That-Ski-Freak/MarkdownPublic/Project Gamma Information Dump.md

 Step 3 - Defending player is given priority, and may take an action.
 In addition to normal actions, the defending player may also declare any number of their units as blockers for the current attacking unit and pass (this may only be done once, and then the blockers are locked in).
 After combat step 3, move back to combat step 2.
 Step 4 - Damage.
 The attacking player is given priority.
 After a double pass occurs, all attacking units deal damage equal to their attack value to the defending player etc etc and move to step 5.
 Step 5 - End of combat.
-- note, both attacking and blocking causes units to {tap}, and you cannot attack or block with tapped units.
+- Both attacking and blocking causes units to {tap}, and you cannot attack or block with tapped units.
+- After combat, the game returns to the main phase and the player who was defending is given priority.

 ### Zones:
 - Deck - Your deck of cards.